Treatment for bloating

 What are the causes of slow liver function?

 Even more important than bile production is supporting the immune system, one of the liver's thousands of biochemical functions.
-Medicine and researchers still do not know that the liver has its own immune system of miraculous fighter and defender cells whose main purpose is to protect us for a longer time from the toxins and pathogens that we encounter every day, as well as from the high-fat foods that almost everyone eats.
+Medicine and researchers still don't know that the liver has its own immune system of miraculous fighter and defender cells, the main purpose of which is to protect us longer from the toxins and pathogens we encounter every day, as well as from the high-fat foods that almost everyone eats.
 When your liver is under stress, which you already know is the case for nine out of ten people, and will soon be the case for everyone, the liver redirects its main energy to the immune system, resulting in reduced bile production .
 And when the functions of the bile suffer, the production of hydrochloric acid in the stomach also decreases, which prevents the small intestine from absorbing nutrients.
 This causes proteins and fats to start rotting and spoiling in the intestines.
 This rotting in the gut can also lead to bloating.

-Due to the low production of bile and hydrochloric acid, the undigested food residues, consisting mostly of fat and protein, also end up feeding the pathogens, further coating the intestinal tract and causing even more symptoms of bloating.
+Due to the low production of bile and hydrochloric acid, undigested food residues, consisting mostly of fat and protein, also end up feeding pathogens, further coating the intestinal tract and causing even more symptoms of bloating.
 A condition develops that I call ammonia permeability - which the medical community confuses with leaky gut.
 This is a condition where leftover food breaks down in the intestines and produces ammonia, which causes the intestinal tract to expand even more (creating bloating, cramping, discomfort and distension).
-Also, the ammonia rises up the intestine, reaching the stomach, which leads to a further decrease in hydrochloric acid and even in the stores of substances found in the gastric glands needed to produce hydrochloric acid.
+Also, the ammonia rises up the intestines, reaching the stomach, which leads to a further decrease in hydrochloric acid and even in the stores of substances found in the gastric glands needed for the production of hydrochloric acid.

 What should we do and what should we not do?